terchris/urbalurba-monitor/README.md

 see the file package.json for all the commands in the scripts section

+### for testing and building

+yarn build - builds the backend, frontend and worker yarn serve - starts the backend, frontend yarn queue:add - adds a job to the queue see http://localhost:3000/admin/queues yarn queue:worker - starts the worker that process the jobs in the queue

+### for development

+yarn test - runs the tests

+### to run in docker

+todo

 ## just testing it out

 TODO: write how to clone and just run the thing